mesosphere/dcos-docs-site/pages/services/spinnaker/0.3.0-1.9.2/security/index.md

 <table class=“table note” bgcolor=#7d58ff>
 <tr>
-  <td align=justify style=color:white><strong>NOTE:</strong>The current exception is the connections to Redis.
-A code change is needed in the other services in the way they use Jedis.</td>
+  <td align=justify style=color:white><strong>NOTE:</strong> The current exception is the connections to Redis which does not support TLS.
+A code change required in the other services in the way they use Jedis.</td>
 </tr>
 </table>